gray42/CssBase/css.md

     /********( EOF )***************************************************************/

-In case you are wandering what the `EOF` is about, I like to mark all and any file with an end-marker.
+In case you are wondering what the `EOF` is about, I like to mark all and any file with an end-marker.
 That way (although this doesn't occur often at all anymore), when a file doesn't get correctly transported or copied to another server you have a way of telling.
 Also, especially in development, anything that